 - Prescription churn: medication changes made without a clean reconciliation, creating downstream risk and confusion

-Employers don’t need to become payment integrity experts overnight, but they do need to insist on basic duplication controls-whether that’s episode-based reimbursement logic, claims edits, or strong handoff requirements that prevent “resetting the clock” every time a member switches channels.
+Employers don’t need to become payment integrity experts overnight.
+They need basic duplication controls—episode-based reimbursement logic, claims edits, or strong handoff requirements that prevent “resetting the clock” every time a member switches channels.

 Telemedicine reimbursement is also a governance issue

-Telemedicine is often marketed in plain language: “free virtual visits,” “24/7 care,” “skip the waiting room.”
-If those promises don’t align with the formal plan terms and claim processing rules, problems follow quickly-employee frustration, appeals, and erosion of trust.
+Telemedicine marketing talks about “free virtual visits,” “24/7 care,” “skip the waiting room.”
+If those promises don’t align with formal plan terms and claim processing rules, problems follow quickly—employee frustration, appeals, erosion of trust.

-From a plan administration lens, telemedicine touches core governance responsibilities:
+From a plan admin lens, telemedicine touches core governance responsibilities:

 - Plan document and SBC alignment: what’s promised must match how claims adjudicate